 The value of the chalk circle is not only for trainees.
 It can also help you to understand a problem in more detail.
 The process is similar; pick an area and observe.
 Expect to invest multiple hours for a true understanding.

-For example, I am currently volunteering my time for a project Lean for Refugees, where we try to improve the processes related to the refugee crisis in Germany/Europe (without any political agenda).
+For example, a while ago I volunteered my time for a project Lean for Refugees, where we try to improve the processes related to the refugee crisis in Germany/Europe (without any political agenda).
 To understand the registration of new refugees, we observed the processes in detail.
 I spent around half a day for an overview of the process, followed by a full day for one sub-process (others watched other sub-processes).
 This helped me to understand not only the normal process, but also the multitude of problems that come with it.

 A Shortcut – Contextual Inquiry